All Episodes

 Joining us is Madeline Morea, and she's the director at Latinos for Trump.

-And by the way, next Sunday, her coalition along with other Hispanic groups are gonna be doing something big of Miami for Donald Trump.
+And by the way, next Sunder, her coalition, along with other Hispanic groups, are going to be doing something big in Miami for Donald Trump.

-Francisco Hernandez, an immigration attorney out of uh Texas, is back with us.
+Francisco Hernandez, an immigration attorney out of Texas, is back with us.

-So what is why is there this perception that Latinos don't support Trump when in fact polls show that they do?
+So why is there this perception that Latinos don't support Trump when in fact polls show that they do?

 It's just the typical liberal identity politics.

-If if I don't know if a lot of people know this, but the number one issue that Hispanic voters care about, it's not immigration, it's the economy.
+I don't know if a lot of people know this, but the number one issue that Hispanic voters care about, it's not immigration.

-And if you look at the issue polls, big majorities see that Donald Trump is the stronger Canada economy.
+And if you look at the issue polls, big majorities see that Donald Trump is the stronger Hanoi in the economy.

 Of course, he's a famous businessman.

-And uh yeah, so while we're impressed by what he said on immigration yesterday, I'd love to see him do something game-changing, like uh announce Rand Paul for his appointee for commerce secretary or something like that.
+And yeah, so while we're impressed by what he said on immigration yesterday, I'd love to see him do something game-changing like announce Rand Paul for his appointee for commerce secretary or something like that.

 Hispanics are not monolithic.

-That's our background, that's our heritage, but our present identity is American and we vote away every other American voters too for the most part.
+But our present identity is American, and we vote the way every other American voters do, for the most part.

 Francisco, you've said to me you support a wall, right?